 - Change your computer background so today doesn’t feel like a continuation of yesterday

-- Work outside or sit at a different table at home
+- If you work from home, mix it up by working outside or sit at a different table

 - Reward yourself when tasks are complete (or even before!)

 - Create games for yourself, like completing your tasks in an allotted amount of time (AKA gamification)

 3. Do a stimulating activity before the boring task